 One of the common questions new users have when they get a fully managed dedicated server is “How do I log in to my control panel?”
-This article will show you how to login to your Plesk control panel. cPanel’s users should check out the article on logging into cPanel here.
+This article will show you how to login to your Plesk control panel. cPanel’s users should check out the article on logging into cPanel.

-Softaculous is an easy to use one click installer, allowing you to install software packages on your Fully Managed Linux server quickly and easily backup and update these installs.
+Softaculous is an easy to use one-click installer, allowing you to install software packages on your Fully Managed Linux server quickly, easily backup, and update any software that is installed with softaculous.
 While Softaculous is designed with ease of use in mind, it can be confusing to install software with Softaculous.
 The purpose of this article is to walk through installing a piece of software using Softaculous.

 Due to the nature of the Internet, services for one domain do not need to be on one server.
 The website and email for a domain do not need to be on the same physical server.
 DNS is used to direct the traffic to the correct place, but DNS alone will not get all the bits to where they are supposed to be.
 Exim, cPanel’s SMTP service needs a little help beyond DNS in order to know how to handle mail that is generated locally.
 This is where /etc/localdomains and /etc/remotedomains come into play.

 While editing files on a machine running some form of Windows and uploading them to a Linux server is convenient, it can cause unforeseen complications.
 Windows-based text editors put special characters at the end of lines to denote a line return or newline.
 Normally harmless, some applications on a Linux server cannot understand these characters and can cause the service to not respond correctly.
 There is a simple way to correct this problem: dos2unix.